-Keith Ellison was born on August 4, 1963 in Detroit, Michigan.
-He was raised Catholic in a middle class family which included five sons.
-His father was a psychiatrist and his mother was a social worker.
-Since childhood Ellison was involved with the civil rights movement and even worked with his grandfather in Louisiana for the National Association for the Advancement of Colored People (NAACP).
+Minnesota Congressman Keith Ellison was born on August 4, 1963 in Detroit, Michigan.
+He was raised Catholic in a middle class family which included five sons to a father who was a psychiatrist and a mother who was a social worker.
+Since childhood Ellison was involved with the civil rights movement and briefly worked with his grandfather in Louisiana for the National Association for the Advancement of Colored People (NAACP).

 In 1981 Ellison graduated from the University of Detroit Jesuit High School and Academy.
 Six years later he graduated from Wayne State University in Detroit with a B.A. in economics.
 While attending Wayne State University, Ellison converted from Catholicism to Islam.
-After graduation Ellison attended the University of Minnesota Law School.
-In 1990 he graduated with a degree of Juris Doctor.
+After graduation Ellison attended the University of Minnesota Law School, graduating in 1990.